-We increase the magnitude of the random errors in order to find the upper limit of bare lattice stability.
-The bare lattice becomes unstable with random error variations higher than $\pm$\SI{3}{\percent} for all tested seeds.
-Using $\pm$\SI{3}{\percent} random errors with the same seed like in the previous simulation case, we obtain more charge densities depressing the envelope tune into the stop-band and their eigenvalue moduli slightly increase as well.
+We increase the magnitude of the random errors in order to find the upper limit of the lattice stability.
+The lattice becomes unstable with random error variations higher than $\pm$\SI{3}{\percent} for all tested seeds.
+Using $\pm$\SI{3}{\percent} random errors with the same seed like in the previous simulation case, we obtain more charge densities shifting the envelope tune into the stop-band and their eigenvalue moduli slightly increase as well.
 This is also true for their corresponding coupling instabilities in the other transverse plane.
-Furthermore, the charge densities necessary to depress the envelope tune into the stop-band has increased, since the bare lattice tune has shifted more due to the stronger error.
+Furthermore, the charge densities necessary to shift the envelope tune into the stop-band has increased, since the lattice tune has shifted more due to the stronger error.

 In order to understand how the beam size increased when the beam crosses a stop-band, we analyze how stop-bands lead to instability and subsequent envelope blow-up.
 We first find the fixed-point of a beam in an undisturbed lattice.
 The periodic beam envelope is parametrized as